ksu-cs-robotics/fall-2019-gdp-main-project-arcadedream/src/ArcadeDream/Assets/Team2/Scripts/NPC_README.txt

 text, etc) should be housed under one canvas and dragged to this variable.

 NpcInteraction.cs script must be attached to the npc objects.
 This script uses a variable "INTERACTTEXT".
-I created a text element under the global canvas to say "[X] To Talk".
+Create a text element under the global canvas to say "[X] To Talk".
 This text element needs to be dragged to this variable.